 - Surgery options may include arthroscopy, fusion, osteotomy or joint replacement, depending on which joints are affected

-- A multidisciplinary team approach to care—As the region’s top academic medical center, Cooper is home to experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.
+- A multidisciplinary team approach to care—As the region’s top academic health system, Cooper is home to experts in more than 75 specialties, giving you streamlined access to all the expertise you need, all in one place.
 When it comes to OA, we work closely with Cooper’s orthopedic surgeons.

 Osteoarthritis Causes and Risk Factors